Niranjannedumaran/Ghost-of-Tushima/README.md

-# 🗡️ Ghost of Tsushima – Promotional Webpage
+# 🗡️ Ghost of Tsushima – Webpage

 A cinematic, animated landing page inspired by the legendary samurai epic **Ghost of Tsushima**.
 This project showcases a bold visual layout, immersive storytelling, and a call-to-action for preorders — all wrapped in a sleek, responsive design.